Be part of the next big thing

 Networks and software innovations are transforming the way we do business.
-Position yourself at the heart of exciting, evolving industries, with a Bachelor of Networking - Major in Software Engineering.
+Position yourself at the heart of exciting, evolving industries, with a Bachelor of Networking, major in Software Engineering.
 You’ll graduate with a toolkit that allows you to solve computing and IT challenges and build new software, with in-demand skills.

-DURATION 3 years (6 trimesters) full-time or equivalent part-time | |
+Level 7DURATION 3 years (6 trimesters) full-time or equivalent part-time | |

 INTAKES March, July, November | |